Koudela/eArc-router/README.md

 );
 ```

-Now your code knows where your routing trees live.
-You can build the tree via
+Now your code knows where your event trees live.
+You can build your routing tree
-the `get` method.
+via the `get` method.

 ```php
 $routingTree = $OTF->get('routing');